Colorado Registered Agent

 Your new registered agent also will need to consent to their appointment.
 On the change form, you must check a box next to a statement that says your new registered agent has confirmed their consent.

-Registered Agent FAQ
+Colorado Registered Agent FAQs

-- Have a street address in Colorado.
+- They have a physical address in Colorado.